lukaselmer/renuo-cms-doc/local_setup.md

     </CORSRule>
 </CORSConfiguration>
 ```
-and click on save, then on close and then on the blue save again
+1. Now click save, then close and after that the blue save button.

 ### Set UP Amazon IAM